helloluna/FOI/src/content/docs/about.md

 But a deeper reckoning lies further ahead.

 **unseenbeings** translates this act of *seeing* into an archive, and entrusts it to the future.

+---

+## Further Reading & Related Pages

+This archive connects philosophy with evidence.
+The pages below expand each layer — from documented fact to structural analysis.

+- 📜 [Action Log](/action-log) — the chronological record of FOI requests, refusals, and institutional silence.
+- 📂 [Downloads & Resources](/resources) — every document cited in this archive, available for verification.
+- ⚖️ [Official Claims vs. Reality](/contradictions) — what government statements promised, and what FOI disclosures proved.
+- 🏛️ [25 Years of Legislative Theatre](/legislative-timeline) — how political language repeated while implementation stood still.
+- 🪞 [The Illusion of Democratic Oversight](/democratic-illusion) — the philosophy of how transparency becomes its own disguise.
+- 📉 [WA OIC: Systemic Resource Starvation (2002–2025)](/oic-starvation) — the data proving deliberate underfunding and collapse.

+> *The method is simple:*
+> Record what exists.
+> Preserve what is missing.
+> Let the pattern speak for itself.